 In 1971 McLendon's opened a second store in Sumner, Washington.
 In 1973 Mom McLendon passed away.
 The third generation began making their appearance, over a dozen grandchildren were working in both stores and the distribution center that was purchased in the mid seventies.
 M.J."Pop" McLendon passed away in 1979.
 June 15, 1981 the Renton store burned to the ground and was declared a total loss.
 Before the fire was extinguished, a decision had been made by Bob and the family to rebuild an even larger store at the same address.
 The summer of 1982 was busy for McLendon's, the Renton store reopened in June, and a new larger store in Sumner opened.

 By the mid-eighties it became very apparent that expansion was needed; but expand where?
 Then we began asking our customers where we should be looking.
 McLendon Hardware locations all came about using this method.
 Woodinville opened in 1988; Puyallup opened in 1990, White Center opened in 1993, and Kent opened in 1996.
 They spoke and we listened.
 In 2004 the Renton store was relocated to the biggest store yet: a 117,000 sq. ft. giant that previously housed a K-Mart.
+In 2013, the new Tacoma location was opened.
 In stocking over 75,000 different items it is not unusual to see items hanging from the ceiling, walls or other parts of the building.

-At this time McLendon Hardware Inc. consists of six retail hardware stores, two distribution centers, and over five hundred employees.
-The third and fourth generations are in management positions and new locations are under consideration.
+At this time McLendon Hardware Inc. consists of seven retail hardware stores, two distribution centers, and over five hundred employees.